Do we have enough water stored?

 353,000 Californians received state help for drinking water problems in 2021

 $92 million distributed to California communities (in 26 counties) for drought-related projects

 The state is working to give access to clean water for all.

 Emergency water delivery

 When the wells of rural communities go dry or get contaminated, the state has water delivered to them.
-Here is Jose Aguilar of Self Help Enterprises bringing water to a community in the Central Valley.
+Here is Jorge Aguilar of Self Help Enterprises bringing water to a community in the Central Valley.
 The State Water Board funds this project, providing water Californians need to survive in areas most stricken by drought.

 What the state is doing

 - Giving agencies the tools they need to tackle the drought emergency